Many are asking, is Interlaken worth visiting?

 Here’s a glimpse of some of the fun that awaits you in Interlaken:

 Here are the most famous activities that you can try:

 - Tandem Paragliding – Feel like a bird!
 Drift in the air and see the spectacular views of the lakes and mountains.
 What’s great about this?
 There’s a pilot that will do all the maneuvering.
-The only two things that you will do are (1) enjoy the scenery up in the air and (2) put a check to this once-in-a-lifetime adventurous experience on your bucket list!
-Learn more about the activity here.
+The only two things that you will do are (1) enjoy the scenery up in the air and (2) put a check on this once-in-a-lifetime adventurous experience on your bucket list!

 - Canyoning on the Chli Schliere – I’ve tried to do canyoneering/canyoning before, and I can totally say that it’s an activity that’s more than just having fun!
 You will be jumping off the cliffs plunging into the water, scrambling, and sliding off the rocks.
-It can be a fear conquering activity to try.
-Learn more about the activity here.
+It can be a fear-conquering activity to try.

 Reason 8: Absolutely Scenic Hikes from Interlaken